 Of all the business rebirths of recent years, the runaway popularity of the game of bingo must be one of the most remarkable ones.
 But reborn it has been, both in the “live” version and online.
 It’s an example that may pack many lessons for other businesses that are ripe for a renaissance, as we shall see.
+This comes as no surprise considering the plethora of benefits, like no wagering offers that online players can get.

 First, let’s run through a brief history of the game.
 According to most sources, bingo was not exactly the brainchild of a traveling salesman in America in the 1930s – but he certainly gave it mass appeal.
 As the story goes, a salesman called Edwin S. Lowe operated in the Midwest, visiting many fairs and carnivals.
 He became aware of a game already played in certain towns, “beano,” in which an announcer called out random numbers and players placed a dried bean on the corresponding number on their cards.
 The first person to fill out their card called out “beano” and won a prize.